What Are Car Accident Victims’ Rights?

 At a junction, drivers should give way to any traffic on the main road.
 If they do not, then their emergence onto the road could result in a car crash.
 Victims could be seriously injured or even killed in such instances.

 This is an example of negligence if the driver at the junction does not give way.
-They would often be the ones at fault if a right or left turn resulted in another road user being injured.
+They are likely to be at fault if a turn resulted in another road user being injured.
 Therefore, if you have been a victim of an accident such as this, you could potentially claim.

 Rear End Collision Fault – Who Is To Blame?